Hospital continuous potassium monitoring

 Electronics envelope

-Reusable reader envelope 170 x 112 x 42 mm with LMP7721 guarded buffer array, ADS124S08 5 x 5 mm ADC package, TMP117 local temperature sensor, flow sensor, pump/driver, MCU logging, and isolated power path.
+Reusable reader envelope 170 x 112 x 42 mm with six same-family guarded electrometer channels, ADS124S08 5 x 5 mm ADC, TMP117 local temperature, digital flow sensor, pump/driver, ESP32-S3 data capture, and isolated bench power.

 Mechanical and electrical checks before wet testing